-- a conditional warranty provided directly subject by subcontractors Aramex and Couriers Please in respect of shipments using their services and subject to their terms; or,
+(i) a conditional warranty provided directly by subcontractors Aramex and Couriers Please in respect of shipments using their services and subject to their terms; or,

-- where both covers in (i) and (ii) above are arranged by the Company as agent only on behalf of the Customer with the above mentioned parties subject to their terms.
+(iii) where the cover in (i) above is arranged by the Company solely as agent on behalf of the Customer with one or other of the above mentioned subcontractors subject to the subcontractor’s terms and conditions.

-(e) Depending on the level of responsibility and liability or insurance/warranty cover agreed or arranged as between the Customer and the Company pursuant to sub-paragraphs (a) and/or (c) above, the Customer may need to consider seeking its own insurance cover for loss or damage it may incur that is not fully indemnified by the Company or insurances or warranties pursuant to subparagraphs (a) and/or (c) above.
-Other than the insurances or warranties agreed to be arranged for the Customer by the Company pursuant to sub-paragraph (c) above, no insurance will be arranged or effected by the Company on the Customer’s behalf.
+(d) Depending on the level of responsibility and liability or warranty cover agreed or arranged as between the Customer and the Company pursuant to sub-paragraphs (a) and/or (c) above, the Customer may need to consider seeking its own insurance cover for loss or damage it may incur that is not fully indemnified by the Company or warranties pursuant to subparagraphs (a) and/or (c) above.
+No insurance will be arranged or effected by the Company on the Customer’s behalf.

 Loading and Unloading on and from Transportation Vehicle/Warehousing

 8 (a) The Customer shall be responsible for the cost of, and arranging for, the loading and unloading of the Goods on and from the relevant transportation vehicle.

 (b) In the event that there is a delay in the loading or unloading of the Goods by reason other than the default of the Company or Subcontractor, the Customer shall be liable for the Company’s expenses incurred by reason of the delay, including demurrage costs as notified by the Company orally or in writing from time to time or available upon request.